-Operating at your highest potential means you putting YOU first – not selfishly, not in a self-centered way – but making choices that serve your values.
-It means finding your “happy place” – that space in time where you feel like you will fly!!
+Operating at your highest potential means you putting YOU first – not selfishly, not in a self-centered way – but making choices that reflect your values.
+It means knowing yourself and taking action.

-When you are grounded and centered, you can make decisions that work for YOU – based upon YOUR values, and YOUR desires!!
+When you are grounded and centered, you make decisions that work for YOU.

-“Operating at my highest potential” means that the actions you take in your life mirror the way you want to live your life.
+“Operating at my highest potential means I take actions that mirror the way you want I live my life.”

-“Operating at my highest potential” means getting rid of the thought that you are somehow a victim, controlled by external forces.
+“Operating at my highest potential means getting rid of the thought that I somehow controlled by external forces.”

-“Operating at my highest potential” means accepting – I mean fully accepting – the thought that you are totally worth it.
+“Operating at my highest potential means accepting – fully accepting – that I am totally worth it!”

-“Operating at my highest potential” means making changes in your life that energize you because doing hard work you love feels like play!
+“Operating at my highest potential means making changes that energize me.”

-“Operating at my highest potential” means feeling awake and alive for all the hours of your days so you are able to give to yourself and others.
+“Operating at my highest potential means feeling awake and alive for all the hours of my day so I can care for myself and others.”